star-bnl/star-git-tools/README.md

 ### git-star-checkout

-Do a partial clone followed by a sparse checkout of specified directories
+Do a partial clone followed by a sparse checkout of specified directories.
+Requires Git version >= 2.26.2

 ```bash
 $ git star-checkout StRoot/StPicoEvent StRoot/StMuDSTMaker